Grab Deal : Flat 30% off on live classes + 2 free self-paced courses - SCHEDULE CALL

 Introduction

 Software testing is a critical process that ensures that the software meets the requirements and performs as expected.
 It involves the identification of bugs, errors, and other issues in software, as well as verifying and validating its functionality.
-But with so many different types of software testing out there, it can be challenging to know where to start.
+However, with so many different types of software testing out there, it can take time to know where to start.

 Here, we'll explore the different types of software testing, including their strengths, weaknesses, and how they fit into the software development process.
 Additionally, you will explore the top QA Software Testing certifications that will help you build your career in the field.